alonasorochynska/todo_list/README.md

 * Search Functionality: Quickly find tasks using the search feature.

 Get started today and streamline your task management with our To-Do List application!

+You can see screenshots of interface og application in IMAGES directory